-Each student suspended will be given the opportunity to appeal this action based on any extraordinary conditions that may have contributed to the unsatisfactory performance.
-This appeal must be made in writing and submitted within the stated time limit in accordance with guidelines provided by the Office of Instruction and Graduate Studies.
-Every appeal will be reviewed by the Academic Governance Committee on Instructional Quality and Academic Standards, which will recommend to the Dean of Instruction and Graduate Studies either to accept the appeal or sustain the suspension.
-The Dean of Instruction and Graduate Studies will inform the student in writing of the Subcommittee action.
-There is no appeal beyond this process.
+Each student placed on academic suspension will be given the opportunity to appeal this action based on any extraordinary conditions that may have contributed to their academic performance.
+This appeal must be made in writing and submitted within the stated time limit in accordance with guidelines provided by the Office of Academic Administration.
+Every appeal will be reviewed by the enroll in a summer classes at ESF or SU.

+Academic Standards Committee, which will recommend to the Associate Provost of Academic Affairs either to accept the appeal or sustain the suspension.
+Students will be notified in writing of the final decision.

-Students who have been suspended for unsatisfactory academic performance may not enroll in any courses at ESF or Syracuse University until at least one semester has elapsed.
-If suspension occurs following the spring semester, suspended students may not enroll in a summer program at ESF or SU.
-Suspended students who wish to be reinstated must apply for readmission through the Office of Student Affairs.
+Students who have been suspended may not enroll in any courses at ESF until at least one fall or spring semester has elapsed.
+If suspension occurs following the spring semester, students may not